Hook and Rotherwick

-This path takes you into woodland, over a wooden bridge and boardwalk and you keep left and follow the path as it emerges with a field to your left partly obscured by a recently laid native hedgerow.
+From Crossways turn right along the High Street (A30) pass the roundabout and turn right into Sheldon’s Road.
+Follow this road, it becomes a footpath, keep going on paths in the same direction until you emerge on a road with Goose Green sign on your right.
+The footpath opposite heads down the slope and crossing another road takes you into woodland, over a wooden bridge and boardwalk.
+You go between two large horse chestnut trees here.
+Keep straight on, slightly left and follow the path with a field to your left partly obscured by a recently laid native hedgerow.
 Continue along the edge of this pleasant track as it bends right and soon woodland appears on your left.
 Don’t turn left before the woodland.
 Continue past the trees until you emerge into a field and turn left there along the edge of the field.
 This is currently grassland with flowers, butterflies and insects to investigate.
 Keep along this field as it bends right, through a gap where a hedgerow meets it, until it reaches a gate onto a wide track.

 Turn right onto this solid woodland lined track past the old farm buildings and the thatched Runtons Farm house on the right and very soon you meet a footpath crossroads.
 Turn left.
 In a short while the footpath divides and you take the right-hand option across the field.
 Listen in spring and summer, even in late winter, for the sound of skylarks filling the sky.
 With luck the farmer will have left some patches of bare earth in the fields for them to breed in.
 This path will take you to the middle of the village of Rotherwick and if you look along to your left you will see the Coach and Horses pub.
 I recommend you visit the village pond and the attractive church they are both a short distance to the left.
 There are the traditional yew trees in the churchyard where Goldcrests will join with birds of the tit families and typically, robins, wrens and blackbirds to enjoy the trees and hedgerows.
 Outside, roadside, there are some large lime trees and oaks.